nathan1us/Lab08-Parking/README.md

 2. Configure your MySQL connection using a `.env` file.
 It must follow the same structure as the `.env.example` file, provided with the project during cloning.

 2. Run `npm install` from a CLI of your choice.
+Once you've done that, run `npx prisma migrate dev --name init` to set up Prisma.

 * (Optional) Run `npm run test` to perform unit testing.
 3. Run `npm start dev` from a CLI of your choice to start the API.